ClostroOffi/wuwa-dl-tool/README.md

 # Wuthering Waves Download Tool
-A python script allowing you to download files from Wuthering Waves.
+A python script allowing you to download previous (and current) versions of Wuthering Waves.

 ___